2 Inmates Are Killed In Nebraska Prison Disturbance

 "An investigation later found that prisoners were trying to air grievances about what they viewed as perks given to certain inmates and not others and disrespect by inexperienced staff members."

-Gov. Ricketts also said that those responsible for the "loss of life will be prosecuted to the full extent of the law."
+Ricketts also said that those responsible for the "loss of life will be prosecuted to the full extent of the law."